hsf-training/analysis-essentials/git/09-pullrequests.md

 ```

 Voilà, it's done: you have just added more commits to your Merge Request!
 Let's
-see on the Web all the commits you have added.
-Go to the Merge Request webpage
+look on the Web at the commits you have added.
+Go to the Merge Request page
-and click on the **Commits** tab at the bottom, here's a direct link:
+and click on the **Commits** tab at the bottom, here is a direct link for the example:

 > https://gitlab.cern.ch/starter-kit-scratch/starter-kit-example/merge_requests/1/commits